InfinitePeripherals/QWedge-Android/docs/index.md

 This setting relies on Accessibility mode to be ON.
 (Default is On when using Halo)

-*Go to Android Settings > Accessibility > Q Wedge Input > turn on Use Service.*
+*Go to Android Settings > Accessibility > QWedge Input > turn on Use Service.*

 ## Intent API
-The intent API let any app send an intent with a command to Q Wedge like start/stop the scan engine or capture an image, then the result intent will be sent to the app via the defined Intent API.
+The intent API let any app send an intent with a command to QWedge like start/stop the scan engine or capture an image, then the result intent will be sent to the app via the defined Intent API.

 ### Intent Action
-All apps that want to send commands to Q Wedge must use `com.ipc.qwedge.api.ACTION` as the intent action.
+All apps that want to send commands to QWedge must use `com.ipc.qwedge.api.ACTION` as the intent action.

 #### Barcode Commands
 The barcode scanner engine can be triggered via intent API as below: